bhoward/focsipedia/docs/logic/circuits.md

 circuit does not compute the value of a compound proposition.
 This circuit does, however, play an important role in computer memories, since it can be used to store a logical value.

+Here is that circuit in CircuitVerse.
+Leaving X at 0, choose a value for Y (either 0 or 1).
+Now toggle X to 1 and back to 0, and observe that Z remembers the chosen value of Y for as long as X remains 0, even if you change the Y input.
+<iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/demo4" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 Feedback loops cannot be described by compound propositions, basically because there is no place to start, no input to